Vanilla Beans — Premium Grade A, Direct-Import Since 1994

 Do vanilla beans need to be refrigerated?

 No. Store vanilla beans at room temperature in an airtight container away from light and heat.
 Refrigeration can cause moisture condensation and may lead to mold.
 A kitchen cabinet or pantry works perfectly — beans stored correctly stay fresh for 2+ years.
+Our guide on storing vanilla beans walks through the jar, the wax-paper wrap, and the airing schedule.

 Cassie and Marty have been importing vanilla directly from family farms since 1994.
 Orders ship within 24 hours, free ground shipping in the continental US.